Communicating with your primary school-age child during ‘tough times’

 Emerging Minds, Australia, 2019

+Most parents wonder how to talk with their child about adversity.
 Being a parent doesn’t mean you are unaffected by life’s challenges.
 However, most parents are unsure how to talk with their child about adversity.
-This resource will help you to prepare for conversations with your child about your experience of ‘tough times’ (e.g. relationship conflicts or separation, illness, financial difficulties, job stress, etc.), so can help them to have a better understanding of what is happening.
+This resource will help you to prepare for conversations with your primary school-age child about your experience of ‘tough times’ (e.g. relationship conflicts or separation, illness, financial difficulties, job stress, etc.), so can help them to have a better understanding of what is happening.
 It steps you through:

 - understanding how the adversity affects you